baboomerang/Graphing-Calculator-Project/README.md

 ### Installation

-Use a Sparkfun TinyAVR Programmer or some other type of programmer and install the *attiny84keypadserial.ino* onto an Atmel Attiny 84
+1. Get a Sparkfun TinyAVR Programmer or some other type of programmer
+2. Install the *attiny84keypadserial.ino* onto an Atmel Attiny 84
-Then install the *bounce2buttonsatmega328p.ino* onto an Atmel Atmega328p (Arduino UNO or barebones breadboard-able chip)
+3. Then install the *bounce2buttonsatmega328p.ino* onto an Atmel Atmega328p (Arduino UNO or barebones breadboard-able chip)
+4. Use *graphingfuncinfix.ino* and install that to the arduino mega2560.

 ### Materials
 3.5" TFT 320x480 + Touchscreen Breakout Board w/MicroSD Socket - HXD8357D x 1